aryklein/aryklein.github.io/posts/publishing-your-docker-images-with-github-actions.rst

 jobs
 ~~~~
-A workflow is made up of one or more ``jobs``.
-Jobs run in parallel by default.
+A Workflow is made up of one or more ``jobs``.
+Jobs run parallel by default.
 To run jobs sequentially, you can
 define dependencies on other jobs using the ``needs`` key with the job name value.

 .. code-block:: yaml